31 Different Types of Plants That Will Consistently Attract Butterflies

 As beautiful as goldenrods are, they can sometimes be a weed.
 You’ll need to keep an eye on this plant to ensure it’s not causing an issue for your other plants.

 Creating a space where butterflies congregate may seem complicated, but it doesn’t have to be.
 Choosing plants that have nectar is the best way to attract butterflies.
+Just make sure that you aren’t trying to attract certain butterflies to vegetable gardens where you plan to harvest.

 Whether you’re searching for only one type of plant or the perfect combination to suit your style, there are dozens of plants that attract butterflies.